 The damage caused by emphysema often occurs at a slow pace, meaning that you may not be aware in the early stages.
-The main symptom is that it will become much harder for you to breath.
-This is because the condition causes your breathing tubes to collapse when you breathe out, preventing the air out of the lungs from being emptied.
+The main symptom is that it will become much harder for you to breathe.
+This is because the condition causes your breathing tubes to collapse when you breathe out, preventing the air in the lungs from being emptied.
 The trapped air is pushed down the diaphragm, making it less effective.

 - Frequent chest infections.

 - A chesty cough that doesn’t seem to go away.

 - Swollen Ankles from a build-up of fluid.